Fiedzia/dbfish/README.md

 TODO: (nice to have)

- * more sources (BigQuery, maybe JSON/Solr/ES/MongoDB, SurealDB, DuckDB)
+ * more sources (BigQuery, maybe JSON/Solr/ES/MongoDB, SurealDB)
  * more destinations (HDF5, Parquet, Feather)
  * support a bit more MySQL and PostgreSQL features (few types were ommited)
  * kill all .unwrap()